 3. Diverse Holiday Celebrations

 That means if you have Hindu team members, you might celebrate Diwali.
-And if you have Hispanic employees, you could recognise holidays like Cinco de Mayo and Día de los Muertos (Day of the Dead).
+And if you have Hispanic employees, you could recognize holidays like Cinco de Mayo and Día de los Muertos (Day of the Dead).

 4. Employee Resource Groups (ERGs)